We aim to stop environmental and architectural degradation in the Mill Hill Park area: streets, houses, street furniture, trees and open spaces.

 Three MHPRA committee members joined the Acton Town Team, established in April 2016 by Ealing Council’s economic regeneration team to help improve Acton Town Centre.

 In September 2019, we launched a litter picking initiative to keep our local streets and green spaces clean.

 In 2015, new signs for the MIll Hill Park Conservation Area were installed at both ends of Avenue and Mill Hill Roads, showing a windmill and a green oak tree (symbol of Acton).
 The aim was to raise awareness of the Conservation Area.
 In 2017, replacement street signs, in the style standard for all of Ealing’s Conservation Areas, were installed.
 We requested and obtained funding for both the Conservation Area and street signs through the South Acton Ward Forum.

 Enhancing our green spaces

 We lobbied for improvements to be made to the entrance of Mill Hill Gardens, which the Ealing Council agreed to.
 We were consulted about the redesign, which includes some new beds, replanting and an ornamental entrance arch.
-The proposal received planning permission in April 2020 and the work will be carried out by the Council.
+The proposal received planning permission in April 2020 and the new entrance and arch were installed in September.